REGmon-project/REGmon-project.github.io/user_guide.rst

 You can access REGmon by typing the URL of your REGmon instance into your browser.
 If REGmon is initialized locally the default is ``localhost:8000``.
-If REGmon is set up on a web-server, you may access the web-application by typing the URL of your web-server adding the "Application Domain name" you have set during the installation process.
+If REGmon is set up on a web-server, you may access the web application by typing the URL of your web server adding the "Application Domain name" you have set during the installation process.

 ======================
 Preconfigured profiles